Balloon Sinus Surgery

-The balloon sinuplasty surgery came into existence as a result of the search for a more modern approach to functional endoscopic sinus surgery.
+The balloon sinuplasty surgery came into existence as a result of the search for a more modern approach to the FESS or functional endoscopic sinus surgery.
 Many experts, researchers and surgeons alike in the medical community find this option as groundbreaking as a minimally invasive procedure that can be performed in the office or the operating room.
 The technique may shorten recovery time in a very select group of patients, and provide those suffering from chronic sinusitis with the same results as more invasive options.

-Balloon sinuplasty is similar to FESS in that both procedures involve the use of an endoscopic surgical instrument that is used to eliminate blockages in the four paranasal sinuses.
+Balloon sinus surgery is similar to FESS in that both procedures involve the use of an endoscopic surgical instrument that is used to eliminate blockages in the four paranasal sinuses.
 The types of symptoms that normally qualify a patient to receive a balloon sinuplasty are identical to those required for a FESS procedure.
 These symptoms include a diagnosis of acute, recurrent acute, or chronic sinusitis, in addition to a poor response to traditional antibiotics and other medications used to treat the condition.

 The U.S. Food and Drug Administration approved the procedure as a method of treatment for chronic sinusitis.
 Generally, it is described as an endoscopic, catheter-based procedure, involving the placement of a balloon on a wire catheter used to remove blockages in the sinus passageways.
 When the balloon is inflated, it may widen the walls of the sinus passageway, with the goal of restoring normal drainage without permanently damaging the sinus lining.
 Tissue is not removed by the balloon but a Functional Endoscopic Sinus Surgery, FESS, may be performed at the same time, to remove extra or infected tissue.